Nutlope/algorithms/README.md

 # Data Structures and Algorithms

 This repository is for me to document my knowledge on common data structures and algorithms.
-Folder with interview prep questions from CTCI and leetcode is also coming soon.
+Information is from CTCI and Javascript Algorithms and Data Structures by Colt Steele.

 ## Big O Notation